stgl/pymccrgb/docs/source/installation.rst

 Installation
 ============

 ``pymccrgb`` is hosted on GitHub and PyPI.
-It requires LibLAS, Boost, and CMake.
-You can install it in a virtual environment.
+It requires LibLAS, Boost, and CMake and common Python packages like sklearn, skimage, and numpy.

 LibLAS must be installed first: